Corner of Woe

-- Sakura-sou no Pet na Kanojo: While they're outside, Yuko does this in episode 7 when she boasts that she's slept in Sorata's bed the year before.
+- The Pet Girl of Sakurasou: While they're outside, Yuko does this in episode 7 when she boasts that she's slept in Sorata's bed the year before.
 Then Mashiro says she slept in his bed too, causing her to retreat into this trope.
 (Of course, this is just one of Mashiro's Not What It Looks Like moments)

 - In episode 7 of Kotoura-san, both Manabe and Haruka's grandfather sit in one after they find out the mixed bathhouse is closed due to repairs.

 - Bizarrely, the Tastes Like Diabetes intro for Oreshura has a couple of these as a Freeze-Frame Bonus.

 - In Kimi ni Todoke, Kazehaya does this after unintentionally 'proposing' to Sawako and being mocked by Pin.
 Yeah, long story.

 - During Chapter 083 of Shinryaku!
 Ika Musume, after trying and failing to win at least one match of Rock-Paper-Scissors, Ika demands a rematch from Eiko, saying that she can use a special move so that she can't lose...and Eiko tells Ika that every Rock-Paper-Scissors player needs to use the three signs.
 This results in Ika ending up like this.

 - In The Mad Scientist Wars, third-rung character "Calypso", a Caribbean Retired Badass James Bond parody who now works as a secretary, is described as doing this briefly in one scene, supposedly due to being beaten in arm wrestling by the new girl.
 It's likely he was fooling, as he recovers suspiciously quickly.